funnytao/FLIR-Lepton-Calibration/README.md

 Temperature T = slope * (raw - 8192) + ambTemp

 According to Max Ritter's work, the slope he calculated is 0.0217.
 I recorded the temperature of the difference between raw data and 8192 and the temperature measured by the MLX90614 to apply a polyfit using Matlab and I found the slope I got was 0.026.
 The result might vary when the environment temperature changes.

+To simply calibrate, I also try the DS18B20 sensor since it is cheaper and smaller than the MLX90614.
+If well calibrated and put in a sealed space, the temperature of the sensor and the camera should be similar and therefore we don't need to know the temperature of an object via the temperature sensor.